SeaQuest’s Guide to Axolotls

 Share it on:

-At first sight, an axolotl may seem like little critters come from outer space.
+At first sight, an axolotl may seem like a little critter coming from outer space.
 However, these cuties are native to our home planet and originate in the wild in Mexico.
-In more recent years, the axolotl can be found in many homes and aquariums around the world.
+In more recent years, the axolotl can be found in many homes and aquariums worldwide.
 With their captivating looks, it’s not hard to see why the axolotl has grown in popularity.

 What is an Axolotl?